A Newcomer's Guide

 5. The fastest growth in the Triangle

-Wendell's population went from 9,991 (2020 Census) to an estimated 20,272 in 2026 — doubling in roughly five years.
-That's a 9.2% annual growth rate, one of the highest of any town in North Carolina.
+Wendell's population went from 9,793 (2020 Census) to an estimated ~19,700 in 2025 — more than doubling since 2020 (about +101%), one of the fastest-growing towns in North Carolina.
 Wendell Falls continues to build out, Anderson Farm and other communities are expanding, and the I-87 highway improvements have made the east-side commute better than ever.

 Section 03